hmrc/excise-movement-control-system-api-tis-4-2/source/documentation/partials/_TC49 Functional Error Codes.md

    95
   </td>
   <td>
-   Unknown Follow Up Correlation ID / MV Correlation ID
+   Unknown Follow Up Correlation ID
   </td>
   <td>
-   The Follow Up Correlation ID or MV Correlation ID of the received message is not known, whereas it is expected to be known.
+   The Follow Up Correlation ID of the received message is not known, whereas it is expected to be known.
   </td>
   <td>
   </td>